circuit-specialists/PowerSupply_ElectronicLoad_Control/README.md

 ## Documentation
 **_Install Instructions_**
+### Windows Executable
+You only need to [download](https://github.com/circuit-specialists/PowerSupply_ElectronicLoad_Control/releases/download/v1.0/CSPSELC.exe) and run the release binary.
+No other installation neccesary.

+### Manual Installation
 You first need to have python installed.
-If you don't, [download](https://www.python.org/downloads/) it here.
-Next, download this [zipped](https://github.com/circuit-specialists/Power-Suply-and-Electronic-Load-Control/archive/master.zip) repo.
-Once you have the repo, unzip the repo to a folder run `pip install -r requirements.txt` to install the dependencies.
+If you don't, [download](https://www.python.org/downloads/)  and install python.
+Make sure you have the PATH environment variable checked at the beginning of the installation.
+Once you have that instaleld, download the [zipped](https://github.com/circuit-specialists/Power-Suply-and-Electronic-Load-Control/archive/master.zip) repo, which is our program.
+Once you have the repo, unzip the repo to a folder and run from your OS terminal while inside the repo directory, `pip install -r requirements.txt` to install the dependencies.
 Once finish you can run the main.py.
 (FYI, log file is about 1KB per second)

 **_Program Usage_**

 * There are two modes.
     * The GUI version is currenttly in beta.
         * To run the GUI version, run `python gui.py`.
-    * The command line version is 1.4.
+    * The command line version is stable.
         * To run the command line version, run `python cmd.py`.

 ###### GUI Help